Zafkiel1312/verify-feign/README.md

  ``@PublicEndpoint``
  ``@FrontendEndpoint``

-With these ou can mark, how to analyse the controllers and clients.
+With these you can mark, how to analyse the controllers and clients.

 The first one marks a Feign-client and needs to be in front of an interface, which implements client-requests.
 The annotation has a parameter, which describes the